contentful/contentful.js/README.md

 - **Can I use it with typescript?** - Yes, there is also a type definition file
 - **Is the library doing any caching?** - No, check this [issue](https://github.com/contentful/contentful.js/issues/83) for more infos

-### Typescript
+### TypeScript

-This library is 100% written in Typescript.
+This library is 100% written in TypeScript.
 Type definitions are bundled.
-Find out more about the advantages of using this library in conjunction with Typescript in the [TYPESCRIPT.md](TYPESCRIPT.md) document.
+Find out more about the advantages of using this library in conjunction with TypeScript in the [TYPESCRIPT.md](TYPESCRIPT.md) document.

 ### Advanced Concepts